Municipal Bond Glossary

 NATL (National Public Finance Guaranty):

 A wholly owned subsidiary of MBIA Inc. formed in early 2009 to acquire all of MBIA Insurance Corp.’s U.S. public finance business.
-National is currently rated Baa1 by Moody’s and BBB by S&P. National guarantees bonds previously insured by MBIA, as well as, some previously insured by FGIC.
+National is currently rated Baa1 by Moody’s and A by S&P. National guarantees bonds previously insured by MBIA, as well as, some previously insured by FGIC.

 A type of revenue bond pledge in which revenues remaining after deductions for operations and maintenance are pledged to bondholders.
 Considered the stronger of the revenue pledges (see Gross Revenues) because without the ongoing viability of the revenue producing entity (a water and sewer system), eventually there would be no revenues to pay debt service.

 The price at which a broker is willing to sell a security.